keithledgerwood/WICLab-guide/009-Microsoft-365.md

 ```
 Info!
-You will find the credentials and tenant URL in the hand-out document.
+You will find the credentials and tenant URL in the lab environment.
 ```